um-acs/acs_docs/docs/pegasus/soft/sas.rst

     [username@pegasus ~]$ bsub < scriptfile

-For general information about how to submit jobs via LSF, see :ref:`Scheduling Jobs on Pegasus <p-jobs>`.
+For general information about how to submit jobs via LSF, see `Scheduling Jobs on Pegasus <https://acs-docs.readthedocs.io/pegasus/jobs/1-lsf.html#p-jobs>`__.

 Interactive Graphical Mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To run SAS interactively, first :ref:`forward the display <x11>`.
+To run SAS interactively, first `forward the display <https://acs-docs.readthedocs.io/services/1-access.html#x11>`__.
 Load the SAS module and use the interactive queue to launch the application.

 ::